F5Networks/f5-aws-cloudformation/supported/failover/same-net/via-api/3nic/existing-stack/payg/README.md

 ## Introduction
 This solution uses a CloudFormation Template to launch and configure two BIG-IP 3-NIC VEs in a clustered, highly available configuration in an Amazon Availability Zone, using PAYG (pay as you go) hourly licensing.

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.
-See the *production stack* directory for additional deployment options.
+By default, the template will create and attach Public IP Address(es) to the BIG-IP interface(s).
+Where dictated by security policy or in deployments where accessing resources does not require a Public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN, set the **provisionPublicIP** parameter to 'No', which will not create Public IP Address(es).

 When you deploy your applications behind a HA pair of F5 BIG-IP VEs, the BIG-IP VE instances are all in Active-Standby, and are used as a single device for failover.
 If one device becomes unavailable, the standby takes over traffic management duties, ensuring you have the highest level of availability for your applications.
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module, so you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.